Vertafore/grunt-docular/README.md

 ## Contributing
 Contributing includes setting up a dev environment by cloning docular, grunt-docular, doc apis (optional), and setting up an example project.
+You must have NodeJS installed as well as npm (which now should come bundled with NodeJS).

+NodeJS can be installed here [Install NodeJS](http://nodejs.org/)

 Here is an example setup: